Thirutham: Release and reception

 The film was released on 14 September 2007 alongside five other films.

-A critic from Koodal lauded the lead pair's acting and criticized the film's screenplay.
-Another reviewer wrote, "Hari does go through most of the roles with easy assurance" and called the film "below average".
-He also noted that the film had similarities with Naan Avanillai (2007), Manmadhan (2004) and Kalyanaraman (1979).
+A critic from Koodal lauded the lead pair's acting and criticised the film's screenplay.
+Cinefundas wrote, "Hari does go through most of the roles with easy assurance" and called the film "below average".
+He also noted that the film had similarities with Naan Avan Illai (2007), Manmadhan (2004) and Kalyanaraman (1979).
+Malini Mannath of Chennai Online made similar comments.
 Revathi of Kalki felt the director should have revised the screenplay and could have focused more on strong visuals, deep dialogues.
 S. R. Ashok Kumar of The Hindu wrote "Director Ponraman, who is also in charge of the story, screenplay and dialogue, begins on the lines of Nan Avan Illai but changes track.
 The screenplay kindles interest, but fails to sustain it".